What is homeschool or home-based learning?

 More than academic qualification, parents should have willingness to commit to educating their child.
 Most parents do not have a teaching degree, and yet are able to teach their children successfully.
 Teachers provide support as well.
 For subjects that pose a challenge to the parent-teacher, the services of a regular online or offline tutor can be acquired.

 You may begin as early as 3 years old (Play and Learn) but the accredited Preschool year is Kindergarten, prior to Grade 1; the child must be 5 years old at the time of enrollment.
 For Grade 1, a child needs to be at least 6 years old.

-Enrollment is from March to September.
-Interested families can start homeschooling earlier or later than June.
+Not really.
+Homeschooling is flexible and allows family calendaring.
+Enrollment is from March to September, and families can start homeschooling earlier or later than June.

 For other questions, you may contact us at FB Victorious Homeschool, or 09228840090, 0289525628.